-Wipe each slat (from side to side) with a soapy wet sponge (excess water squeezed out), or try one of these methods to make the job a little easier:
+Wipe each piece (from side to side) with a soapy wet sponge (excess liquid squeezed out), or try one of these methods to make the job a little easier:

 - Wrap a piece of cotton or flannel around a wooden ruler.
 Spray with cleaner then run the ruler back and forth across each slat.

-- Put a cotton sock over one hand, apply some cleaner then wipe as noted above.
+- Put a cotton sock over one hand, apply some cleaner then swipe across as noted above.
 Dry with another sock.

 - Wearing a soft cotton or knit glove will also work (mentioned previously on this page).